sss-lehigh/SystemsTutorials/gpus/system_example/README.md

-# Blurring and Image
+# Detecting Edges In An Image Image

 This is example code demonstrating the power of GPUs.

 Run `image_proccess_cpu` and `image_proccess_gpu` with the path to Test.png after you have built this project.
-The CPU processing version uses the Boost GIL library to run its blur kernel.
+The CPU processing version uses the Boost GIL library to run its edge detection kernel.
 The GPU version utilizes CUTLASS, a CUDA library math with matricies.

-Blurring is done through a mathematical operation called convolution.
+Edge detection is done through a mathematical operation called convolution.
 Convolution takes an image as a 4-dimensional array and moves a filter (matrix) across the image.
 The filter is directly multiplied with the array and is accumulated into an output.